Self-Consistency Falls Short! The Adverse Effects of Positional Bias on Long-Context Problems: Acknowledgments

-The authors would like to thank Zhouxiang Fang, Hannah Gonzalez, Emily Guan, Dongwei Jiang, Jiefu Ou, Angad Sandhu, Andrew Wang, and Jack Zhang for their constructive discussions.
-GPU machines for conducting experiments were provided by ARCH (Rockfish) cluster (\url{https://www.arch.jhu.edu}).
+We would like to thank Asli Celikyilmaz and Minlie Huang, who served as our TACL action editors, and the anonymous reviewers for their comments and feedback, as well as Zhouxiang Fang, Hannah Gonzalez, Emily Guan, Dongwei Jiang, Tianjian Li, Jiefu Ou, Angad Sandhu, Andrew Wang, and Jack Zhang for their constructive discussions which have helped to improve this work.
+This work was carried out in part at the Advanced Research Computing at Hopkins (ARCH) core facility, which is supported by the National Science Foundation (NSF) grant number OAC1920103.